Checklists

 Describe general benefits and advantages

-Provide tips on how to apply for vacancies
+Provide tips on how to apply for job openings

 Share links to social media in connection with recruitment activities